Valley of Fire State Park

-Of all the state and national parks in Nevada, Valley of Fire remains a fave for visitors and locals alike, thanks to stunning red sandstone rock formations, ancient petroglyphs, and quick access from the Las Vegas Valley.
+Of all the state and national parks in Nevada, Valley of Fire remains a favorite for visitors and locals alike thanks to the fiery red sandstone formations swirling through the valley, ancient petroglyphs carved into its stones, and quick access from Las Vegas.

 Valley of Fire State Park History

 Ancient petroglyphs were carved into red sandstone rock formations at Valley of Fire State Park—a remnant from the Ancestral Puebloans living in and around the modern-day Moapa Valley area 2,500 years ago.
-By the mid-1860s, Mormon missionaries settled St. Thomas, where they began ranching, farming, and mining in the region.
-Interestingly enough, St. Thomas was flooded by the waters of Lake Mead during Hoover Dam construction in the early 1930s.
+By the mid-1860s, Mormon missionaries settled St. Thomas, which eventually wound up flooded by the waters of Lake Mead during construction of the Hoover Dam in the early 1930s.

 In 1931, a transfer of 8,760 acres of federal land to the state of Nevada began the creation of Valley of Fire State Park.
 The Civilian Conservation Corps (CCC) built the park from 1933 through the early 1940s, making campgrounds, stone cabins, trails, and roads.
 The park opened in 1934 and was officially designated Valley of Fire State Park in 1935, becoming Nevada’s first state park.